-Our relief applies to CDIs of foreign companies listed on ASX, NSXA or APX (as either an 'exempt foreign listing' or a standard listing), where the underlying foreign share is quoted and admitted to trading.
-Our relief also applies to CDIs where the underlying foreign share is quoted under ASX's AQUA rules.
+Our relief applies to CDIs of foreign companies listed on one of the approved financial markets (i.e. ASX, NSXA, APX or SIM VSE) as either an 'exempt foreign listing' or a standard listing, where the underlying foreign securities are, or are proposed to be, admitted to quotation.
+Our relief